When replacing brake pads or a brake disc, be sure to replace the pads or disc on the other side of the vehicle.

 Tighten to the specified torque:

-If the brake fluid reservoir was not completely drained during the work, bleed air from part of the brake system's hydraulic circuit.
+If the brake fluid reservoir was not completely emptied during the work, bleed the air from a part of the hydraulic circuit of the brake system.

-Otherwise, bleed air from the entire brake system's hydraulic circuit.
+Otherwise, bleed the air from the entire hydraulic circuit of the brake system.

 Check the brake fluid level.